Lambert Medical Centre

 Who should I see?

-We try to keep our GP appointments for patients with more serious health problems.
+We try to keep our GP appointments for patients with more serious or acute health problems.

-Before you book an appointment to see a doctor please consider whether an appointment with a practice nurse might be appropriate.
-They can help you with a wide range of medical problems.
+Before you book an appointment to see a doctor please consider whether an appointment with a different healthcare professional might be appropriate.

-Our receptionists can help you decide which is the right person for you to see.
+Our receptionists can help you decide and signpost to the most appropriate person for you to see.

-Self care
+Self Care

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.